 For Red Wine

-These are usually served in a glass with comparatively wider bowl, which increases the rate of oxidation.
-It is believed that oxidation subtly alters the flavour and aroma of wine.
-Oxidation is considered more beneficial for red wine, its flavour is smoothed out after being exposed to the oxygen in the air.
+These are usually served in a glass with comparatively wider bowl.
+Red wine’s flavor is smoothed out after being exposed to the oxygen in the air.

 Champagne flutes have a long stem and a tall, narrow bowl.
 Flute design adds to the aesthetic appeal of champagne.
 This shape keeps sparkling wine fresh during its consumption.
 Flute is held by the stem to help prevent the body heat from warming the liquid in the bowl.
 The narrow bowl helps to preserve the signature carbonation in the champagne.